 This book gives a historical perspective from when railroad personnel actually handled packages and merchandise - everything from baby chicks and cornflakes to money and machinery - and got them to their final destination.
 Included are chapters on freight houses and transfer terminals, baggage cars and other equipment, operations, and express companies like Railway Express Agency.

-Kalmbach Publishing, softcover, 96 pages, 8.25 ÃƒÂƒÃ‚Â— 10.75 x .25 in., B&W and Color photographs (mostly B&W).
+Kalmbach Publishing, softcover, 96 pages, 8.25 ÃƒÂƒÃ‚Â— 10.75 x .25 in., Black-and-White and Color photographs (mostly Black-and-White).